Tech — Inside SenseDeep

 The SenseDeep app is the primary user interface to SenseDeep.
 It provides a security status dashboard and manager interface.

 SenseDeep aggregates the security status for each service and server and provides an overall account security status.
-This is presented as an Attacks gauge that indicates if you are being or have been attacked and compromised.
-The Threats gauge represents latent threats and indicates if you are vulnerable to future attacks in any of your services or servers.
+This is presented as an Attacks gauge that indicates if you are being attacked or have been attacked and compromised.
+The Threats gauge represents latent threats and indicates if you are vulnerable to future attacks in any of your services.
 These status gauges are automatically updated in real-time in response to any changes on your site.

 The SenseDeep App is also your interface to manage the security of your site.
 If you wish, you can customize which servers are managed, what regions should be considered and which threat rule packages are utilized.